totalspectrum/spin2cpp/doc/spin.md

 The "expression" in a default parameter may also be a type name, for example `long`, `float`, or one of the pointer types `@long` (pointer to long), `@word` (pointer to word), `@byte`, or `@float`.
 These do not provide a default value, but do provide a hint to the compiler about what type of value is expected.
 This isn't terribly useful for Spin, but does make it possible for the compiler to check types and/or convert them if necessary for Spin functions called from C or BASIC.

-Variables declared as return values may also be given type hints, which will be used to determine the type of the function.
+Variables declared as return values may also be given type hints, which will be used to determine the type of the function when it is accessed from another language.

 Example:
 ```